Denisa Golgotă

-Denisa Golgotă (born 8 March 2002) is a retired Romanian artistic gymnast.
+Denisa Golgotă (born 8 March 2002) is a Romanian artistic gymnast.
 She won two medals at the 2018 European Championships – a silver on floor exercise and a bronze on vault.

 Personal life

 Denisa Golgotă was born on 8 March 2002 in Alimpești, Gorj County.
 In 2016, she was awarded the title of citizen of honor of Alimpești by local authorities.

 Junior career

 2015

 At her first Romanian National Championships, Golgotă won bronze with her team, and individually, she won gold on vault, placed sixth on floor and eighth in the all-around and on balance beam.

 2016

 Golgotă made her international debut at the International Gymnix in Montreal, Canada.
 She finished fourth on vault, fifth with her team, and twenty-second in the all-around.
 Golgotă won a team gold medal against Belgium at the Belgium Friendly along with teammates Olivia Cimpian, Carmen Ghiciuc, Ioana Crisan, and Alisia Botnaru.
 Additionally, Golgotă won the gold on vault and finished fifth in the all-around.
 The same team defeated France at the France vs Romania Friendly, and Golgotă won a gold medal on vault and a silver medal on floor.

 Golgotă was selected to represent Romanian at the 2016 Junior European Championships along with Alisia Botnaru, Olivia Cîmpian, Ioana Crișan, and Carmen Ghiciuc.
 The team won a bronze medal, and individually, Golgotă won a gold medal on floor and a silver medal on vault.
 At the Romanian National Championships, she defended her vault title, won silver with her team and on floor, and placed fifth in the all-around.
 At the Junior National Championships, Golgotă won the gold on vault and the silver on floor.
 She also placed fourth in the all-around, seventh on uneven bars, and fifth on balance beam.
 She finished her season at the Tournoi International with a sixth place finish in the all-around.